mucketo/Search-and-Destroy-v2.0/README.md

 # Search and Destroy v2.0 (rel-1.0.9) — 24 Dec 2018
 Here is the update Lasher banned me for.
 Don't feel bad, he's out of line and has never had a rational conversation about S&D with me, ever.
-Every single one was either threatening to remove hunt trick, or this, or that; or else just angry whinging over how S&D is ruining the mud.
+Every single one was either threatening to remove hunt trick, or threatening me, or else just angrily whinging that S&D is ruining the mud.
 I guess tiers went out of style.

 Regardless!
 The #1 requested feature is finally in: